MasterCheetah608/choupin/README.md

 - Faced lots of bugs
   - We worked through it!
 - Audio issues
-  - The default audio play had bad quality — so we had to record our own and figure that out!
 # Our plans for the future
 We plan to create more applications with music, music therapy, and coding in the future!
 We want to make a tuner application in the future.
 # Credits